 Come winter, keep cosy in cashmere.
 Hunter wellies are essential, whatever the weather.

 All public areas of the hotel are wheelchair accessible and the Courtyard Suites are specially adapted for guests with limited mobility.

-Welcome – baby cots (free) and extra beds (£25 a night, including breakfast) can be added to some rooms.
+Welcome – baby cots (free) and extra beds (free for under-sixes, £20 a child, each night for six to 16 year-olds, including breakfast) can be added to some rooms; some have double sofabeds too.
 There are lots of family-friendly activities nearby.

 Baby cots and extra beds for children can be added to certain Deluxe Rooms and Junior Suites, and all Suites and Master Suites.

 Kids of all ages will enjoy the hotel, perhaps more important to consider is whether they’re countryside friendly – teenagers may not appreciate the limited 3G.

 The Gordon Russell and Charles Suites each have a double sofabed and can fit an extra bed, and the Main House Superior Rooms have a double sofabed too.

 The hotel hosts a variety of children’s activities throughout the year; previous favourites include giant-chess tournaments on the lawn, croquet and seasonal treasure hunts.